cysouw/pandoc-ling/readme.md

 ## A note on implementation

 The basic structure of the examples are transformed into Pandoc tables.
 Tables are reasonably safe for converting in other formats.
 Care has been taken to add `classes` to all elements of the tables (e.g. the preamble has the class `linguistic-example-preamble`).
 When exported formats are aware of these classes, they can be used to fine-tune the formatting.
 I have used a few such fine-tunings into the html output of this filter by adding a few CSS-style statements.
-The naming of the classes is quite transparent, using the form `linguistic-example-...`.
+The naming of the classes is quite transparent, using the form `linguistic-example-STRUCTURE`.

 ---
 author: Michael Cysouw